Our soil is the foundation of all land-based life. It is the be all and end all. You

 input costs (compared to conventional chemical fertilisers) coupled to the

 commercial premium that organic produce demands.

-Turbo-Grow is South-Africa’s very own remineralisation product, and as Rock
+Turbo-Grow is South-Africa’s very own remineralisation product and, as such, Rock

 minerals, the base of all life, are not replenished!
 The food may be grown

 without chemical fertilisers, pesticides, herbicides and other poisonous

 agro-chemicals, but eliminating the poisons is only half the cure.
 One still has to

 replace the minerals and trace elements that have been lost over the years,

 and here remineralising with Turbo-Grow provides the solution.